 Formal methods in software engineering or development are mathematical techniques that are used in the design, implementation and testing of computer systems.
-These techniques are necessary for the development and verification of software.
+The application of mathematical methods in the development and verification of software is very labor intensive, and thus expensive.
+Therefore, it is not feasible to check all the wanted properties of a complete computer program in detail.

-3.2 Formal methods in Software Development
+3.2 Type formal methods in Software Development

-Formal methods include:
+Formal methods include